KL2-Mentored Clinical and Translational Research Scholars Program

 - KL2 Scholar Publishes Newly Described Disease Case in NEJM

-- ACTSI Current KL2 Scholar Published in NEJM
+- CTSI Current KL2 Scholar Published in NEJM

 - Scholars to Serve as Associate Scientific Advisors

-- ACTSI Scholar Links Severe Anemia to Intestinal Disease Risk in Premature Infants
+- CTSI Scholar Links Severe Anemia to Intestinal Disease Risk in Premature Infants

 - KL2 Scholar Studies Inflammation's Effects on Weakened Reward Circuits in Depression